MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/authentication-flow-in-universal-action-for-adaptive-cards.md

 To learn more about Universal Actions for Adaptive Cards, see [Universal Actions for Adaptive Cards](Overview.md).

-If you want to add User Specific Views in instances where an Adaptive Card with Universal Action is shared in the context of a group chat or a channel, the user may need to be authenticated.
+If you want to add user specific views in instances where an Adaptive Card with Universal Action is shared, in the context of a group chat or a channel, the user may need to be authenticated.

 In the past, users who were chatting one-on-one with the bot had to wait while you sent them a separate auth card to authenticate.
-In order to communicate with the bot, user needs to switch from the group chat or channel as a result it disturbs the flow.
+In order to communicate with the bot, user needs to switch from the group chat or channel that disturbs the flow.

 ## Authentication flow in Action.Execute protocol

-Authentication flow for OAuth, within the `Action.Execute` protocol enables authentication within the context of the group chat or channel conversation where the Adaptive Card is shared.
+Authentication flow for OAuth, within the `Action.Execute` protocol, enables authentication within the context of the group chat or channel conversation where the Adaptive Card is shared.

 Bots can respond with login request in response to `Action.Execute` for:

-1. Adaptive Cards sent by bot in a one on one chat, group chat or a channel.
+1. Adaptive Cards sent by bot in a one-on-one chat, group chat or a channel.
-1. Adaptive Cards sent by user via message extension app (backed by bot) in one on one chat, group chat or channel.
+1. Adaptive Cards sent by user via message extension app (backed by bot) in one-on-one chat, group chat or channel.
 1. Adaptive cards present in compose or preview area while user is composing the message.
    * In compose area, refresh in Adaptive Card works and bot may want to use token to provide User Specific View to user before they send the card to the chat.